deduce-dev/dac-man/docs/plugins/json/index.md

 At the end of the output, the reader will note the following message:
-`[INFO] --- No custom detail level specified, using default detail level.` It is possible to have the plugin output the differences in more detail.
+`[INFO] --- No custom detail level specified, using default detail level.` It is possible to have the plug-in output the differences in more detail.
 The default output level used here is level 0.
-The section titled "Extending included plug-ins" will cover aspects of how to have the plugin output in more detail.
+The section titled "Extending included plug-ins" will cover aspects of how to have the plug-in output in more detail.